A Noisy Approach to Intrinsically Mixed-State Topological Order: Higher-Form Symmetry and non-unitary exfoliation of Walker-Wang models

 There is also a striking analogy between imTO and anomalous surface states of certain pure state 3D TOs, which suggests potential generalizations of our scheme to other intrinsically mixed-states.
+This also allows us to generalize the discussion from the preceding paragraph to the non-Abelian case.
 As we have emphasized throughout, imTO generally supports chiral and non-modular TO in a purely 2D system.
 In the context of local gapped Hamiltonians, such states naturally arise at the 2D surfaces of 3D topological orders, specifically those realized in the Walker-Wang (WW) models~\cite{walkerwang}.
-These are 3D exactly solvable lattice models which, given a potentially non-modular TO $\mC$, realize $\mC$ as its surface theory.
-In particular, if we consider a slab geometry with open boundary conditions in, say, the $z$ direction, one obtains $\mC$ on the top surface and $\overline{\mC}$ on the bottom surface.
-If $\mC$ is modular, then the bulk has trivial topological order.
-Conversely, if $\mC$ is non-modular, then the bulk is topologically ordered and supports both point-like and loop-like excitations, generated at the ends of Wilson lines and edges of Wilson surfaces, respectively, which braid non-trivially with each other.
+These are 3D exactly solvable lattice models which, given a potentially non-modular TO $\mA$, realize $\mA$ as its surface theory.
+In particular, if we consider a slab geometry with open boundary conditions in, say, the $z$ direction, one obtains $\mA$ on the top surface and $\bar{\mA}$ on the bottom surface.
+If $\mA$ is modular, then the bulk has trivial topological order.
+Conversely, if $\mA$ is non-modular, then the bulk is topologically ordered and supports both point-like and loop-like excitations, generated at the ends of Wilson lines and edges of Wilson surfaces, respectively, which braid non-trivially with each other.
 These loop-like excitations can be absorbed by the surfaces.
-Importantly, the transparent anyons in $\mC$ also correspond to deconfined point-like excitations in the bulk, and so can freely move from the top $\mC$ surface, into the bulk, and onto the bottom $\overline{\mC}$ surface.
+Importantly, the transparent anyons in $\mA$ also correspond to deconfined point-like excitations in the bulk, and so can freely move from the top $\mA$ surface, into the bulk, and onto the bottom $\bar{\mA}$ surface.
 Additionally, a ``tube-like" Wilson surface stretching between a loop on the top surface and a loop on the bottom surface serves as a symmetry of the ground state, as the loop-like excitations are condensed on the surfaces.